An ineluctable story of what it takes to roam between the stars.

 it begins here…

-It is the slow speed of light that confines cultures like us to their home planets.
-Let's explore what this all means and what it takes to travel between stars.
+It is the slow speed of light that confines cultures like ours to their home planets.
+Let’s explore what that really means—and what it would actually take to travel between stars.
 Who are the true interstellar spacefarers?

-What starts with simple observations soon raises profound questions around immortality and the future of human life on Earth itself.
+Because what begins with simple observations soon leads to profound questions about immortality, identity, and the future of human life on Earth itself.

-I hope you will follow my blog, which explores the roots of an ineluctable story - the story of the next step of evolution.
+I hope you’ll follow my blog or podcast, which explores the roots of an ineluctable story—the story of the next step of evolution.

 about me